brassmonkey381/Word-Solitaire-Type-Games/README.md

 This repo contains two experimental Jupyter notebooks exploring **auto-difficulty control** and **board mechanics** for a word-puzzle game inspired by *Wordscapes* and *Solitaire*.

 ---
+Both notebooks implements a **playable game prototype** with:
+- A **multi-layer depth board** (tiles block lower tiles until cleared).
+- A **deck system** for drawing extra letters
+- A bot programmed to always pick the longest word makable using the board + last drawn deck card(s)
+- A Player stats tracking panel to display average word length and score, well as how many new words become available as a new card tile is flipped / revealed (we call this metric Δ)
+- Some plots of epsilon, the dynamic difficulty tuning parameter, and it's relationship to the metric Δ.

-## Notebook 1: Epsilon as a Sine-Wave Difficulty Driver
+## Notebook 1: Epsilon as a stand alone Difficulty Driver

-This notebook demonstrates a **theoretical model** where difficulty is driven by a smooth, periodic function of the number of **tile reveals**.
+This notebook demonstrates a **theoretical model** where difficulty is driven by a smoothly oscillating parameter, epsilon, and how it's value affects how many new words become available on card tile flips.

 - **Core idea:** difficulty is a sinusoidal signal over time.
 - **Epsilon (ε)** is clamped to `[0, 0.5]` and changes only when **new board tiles are revealed**.
-- **Deck flips** consume waste cards but do not advance ε.
 - Plots show:
   - ε over time (with win/loss markers).
   - Δ (net options added) over time, smoothed with rolling averages.